Georginio Wijnaldum

-Early life
+Early and personal life

 Wijnaldum was born and raised in Rotterdam, South Holland.
 When he was six years old, his parents, who are both of Surinamese descent, went through a divorce resulting in his mother moving to Amsterdam.
 However, Wijnaldum stayed in Rotterdam and moved in with his grandmother, where he lived for the remainder of his childhood.

 In Wijnaldum's younger years, he never showed interest in football.
 He never played with a ball or watched football on TV.
 His ambition was to become a gymnast or acrobat.
 This changed when Wijnaldum's cousin asked him to come to Sparta Rotterdam's opening day with him; then he was invited to the Sparta Rotterdam youth academy and his love for football started to grow slowly.

 Wijnaldum has two younger brothers, one of whom, Giliano Wijnaldum, most recently played for Sparta Rotterdam, as well as a half-brother, Rajiv van La Parra, who most recently played for Apollon Smyrnis.
 His cousin, Royston Drenthe, was another Feyenoord academy product who most notably played for Real Madrid.

 Wijnaldum was formerly known as Georginio Boateng, but following his mother's divorce, he took her maiden name (Wijnaldum).